Meltdown (Red Dwarf)

 "Meltdown" is the sixth, and final, episode of science fiction sitcom Red Dwarf Series IV and the twenty-fourth episode in the series run.

 It was first broadcast on the British television channel BBC2 on 21 March 1991.
-Written by Rob Grant and Doug Naylor, and directed by Ed Bye, the episode, featuring Wax-Droids of famous historical figures involved in a war of good versus evil, was originally supposed to open the series but was postponed due to the Gulf War.
+It was written by Rob Grant and Doug Naylor, and directed by Ed Bye.

+The episode, featuring Wax-Droids of famous historical figures involved in a war of good versus evil, was originally supposed to open the series but was postponed due to the Gulf War.